-- 2. Discuss whether providers meet reasonable community standards of care. - 3.
+- 1. Have final authority to approve or disapprove applications by providers for participation or delegate such authority to the senior clinical staff person for approving clean applications, provided that such designation is documented and provides reasonable guidelines. - 2.
+Discuss whether providers meet reasonable community standards of care. - 3.
 Access appropriate clinical peer input when discussing standards of care for a particular type of organizational provider. - 4.
 Review files for providers that do not meet the HPN's established criteria. - 5.
 Reviews files for State Survey and Licensing deficiencies of organizational providers - 6.
 Review files when there are reported potential quality of care issues, reportable events, sentinel events, critical incidents, complaints, and/or the facility has been sanctioned by a regulatory agency. - 7.
 Maintain minutes of all Committee meetings and documents all actions. - 8.
 Provides guidance to staff on the overall direction of the credentialing program. - 9.
 Evaluates the effectiveness of the program. - 10.
-Review and approves credentialing policies and procedures at least annually. - 11.
+Review and approve credentialing policies and procedures at least annually. - 11.
 Meet as often as necessary to fulfill its responsibilities, but no less than quarterly. - 12.
-Are peer review is protected by State and Federal Law.
+Are peer review protected by State and Federal Law.
 Peer review documents must not leave the room and must be collected by staff at the meeting closure.
-Any Committee member copies, hand-written notes, post-it notes, or other material that will not be retained in the case file must be destroyed at the end of the session. - 13.
+Any Committee member copies, handwritten notes, post-it notes, or other material that will not be retained in the case file must be destroyed at the end of the session. - 13.
 Must provide peer review documentation to State and Federal agencies upon request.
 Providers and practitioners must be informed regarding the peer review process and peer review grievance procedures. - 14.
 Has the authority to delegate authority to the senior clinical staff person, such as another medical director or other equally qualified provider for approving clean applications for continuing participation. - 15.
 Reviews aggregate data and trends regarding the accuracy and timeliness of credentialing files as well as data regarding practitioner complaints.